The Dragon That Wasn't (Or Was He?)

 The Dragon That Wasn't (Or Was He?)
 (Als je begrijpt wat ik bedoel, literally: If you know what I mean) is a 1983 Dutch film written and directed by Harrie Geelen, Bjørn Frank Jensen and Bert Kroon.
-Based on the comic strip Tom Poes, created by Marten Toonder, this was the first animated feature produced in the Netherlands.
+Based on the comic strip Tom Puss, created by Marten Toonder, it was the first animated feature produced in the Netherlands.

+The film was released on DVD in 2005.